grab/grabplatform-sdk-js/README.md

   })
   .catch(error => alert(error.toString()))
 ```
 makeTokenRequest - This will make a request to the Grab ID endpoint to retrieve an access token that you can use to make authorized requests.
 Note that this call doesn't return anything you can act on directly.
-To actually get your token, you'll need to call...
+To actually get your token, you'll need to call:

 GrabID.getResult - This returns all of the information you need to make authorized requests against an endpoint, as well as the information needed to confirm a user's identity with Grab ID servers.
 Returns a response with the following information: